 (b) In arranging transmission service, EPMI shall obtain any necessary approvals, including entering into transmission contracts with any transmitting utility downstream from the Delivery Point and administering such agreements, including all dispatch and scheduling coordination with ERCOT or other transmission provider.
-EPMI represents that it is a Qualified Scheduling Entity (QSE) recognized by ERCOT and that it shall provide such QSE services to FRONTERA and for itself under this Agreement.
-FRONTERA shall cooperate with EPMI (i) to ensure that all transmission requests (including any necessary transmission adjustments) are made timely to the transmission provider and that such transmission requests reflect the actual expected Available Energy, Capacity and Ancillary Services of the Facility and (ii) to respond to any directives of the transmission provider, ERCOT or other control area authority.
+For avoidance of doubt, any costs or other expenses incurred by EPMI pursuant to the foregoing provision shall be reimbursed by FRONTERA and included in the definition of “Costs.”[This should be captured in the QSE Agreement]

 9. BIDDING, SCHEDULING AND DISPATCH

 EPMI shall be responsible for submitting bids to ERCOT or other third parties for sales of Available Energy, Capacity and Ancillary Services, including without limitation, bids in adjoining markets or for sales through bilateral transactions.
 Bidding and dispatch shall be consistent with the operational characteristics and limitations of the Facility, the maintenance schedule of the Facility (if communicated by FRONTERA prior to the bidding or dispatch of the Facility), legal, regulatory and transmission service provider requirements, the Marketing Strategy, Trading and Risk Policy, and Fuel Management Plan.
-If EPMI has made sales of Available Energy, Capacity or Ancillary Services prior to receiving notification that part or all of Facility will not be available due to a maintenance outage, FRONTERA shall be responsible for payment of costs to replace the Available Energy, Capacity, or Ancillary Services not available for delivery due to such maintenance outage.
-EPMI shall use commercially reasonable efforts to mitigate the costs to obtain replacement energy and/or capacity.
+[If EPMI has made sales of Available Energy, Capacity or Ancillary Services prior to receiving notification that part or all of Facility will not be available due to a maintenance outage, FRONTERA shall be responsible for payment of costs to replace the Available Energy, Capacity, or Ancillary Services not available for delivery due to such maintenance outage.
+EPMI shall use commercially reasonable efforts to mitigate the costs to obtain replacement energy and/or capacity. –per our conversations this language is to be removed]

 (b) The Parties shall establish procedures for compliance with the operating requirements of ERCOT, to assure timely response to dispatch instructions, and provide for timely exchange of information necessary for bidding, scheduling and dispatch of the Available Energy, Capacity and Ancillary Services from the Facility (Operating Protocols).
 It is understood that dispatch notice/signals shall be delivered by ERCOT to the Facility and shall be relayed by FRONTERA to EPMI.
 EMPI and FRONTERA shall, to the extent necessary, install any and all electronic, telephonic or other communication equipment necessary to receive such dispatch notices or signals and to coordinate between themselves and ERCOT on any dispatch or transmission requirements.
-FRONTERA shall pay costs associated with installing such equipment at the Facility necessary for its participation in such communication coordination.
-EPMI shall install and pay for any other necessary communication facilities.
+EPMI shall install and pay for any communication facilities at its offices.
+FRONTERA shall pay costs associated with installing such equipment at the Facility and any other necessary communication facilities. .
 The Operating Protocols shall include procedures for the communication of information regarding bidding strategy, compliance with and monitoring circumstances surrounding any Extraordinary Dispatch, maintenance outages, pricing and other information to assure marketing of the Facility’s Available Energy, Capacity and Ancillary Services consistent with the Marketing Strategy.
 Pursuant to such Operating Protocols, FRONTERA shall provide EPMI with (i) its projection each month of the total Available Energy, Capacity and Ancillary Services from the Facility for the next month, (ii) and any scheduled maintenance, repairs, overhauls or other shut-downs or outages of the Facility on a current and projected basis and the anticipated duration of any resulting interruptions.
 FRONTERA shall provide EPMI notice during each calendar month of any changes in such information, projections or costs as soon as possible.
+It is the objective of both Parties hereto that the Operating Protocols provide EPMI with a set of permitted trading activities that are very narrowly defined within well defined boundaries and that FRONTERA play an active role in approving all Transactions (to the extent reasonably possible).

 10. FUEL MANAGEMENT